 What's happening in the world of private tutoring?

 SAT Math BlogsNewest Most Active

 You probably heard people telling you that "Oh, you can't really improve you SAT score!"
 That is true from one perspective.
 According to College Board, the national average improvement on SAT is only 40 points!
 That is really disappointing considering the fact that the total score is 2400.
 However, even though this is totally true, does that necessarily suggests that you cannot improve your SAT score?
 If you are bold enough for the truth, the answer is: no. Because honestly, most students who took the SAT for the second or third time, did not spent enough time and effort studying for the exam.
 If they did not study, how would you expect them to improve?
 You cannot just simply take the exam and expect the score to raise by itself.
 Although SAT is more of an "ability" test, that you cannot really study, you can still study it and improve your ability and hence, improve your score!
 Why do I say that?
-Because I have done it.
-Not only have I done it myself,... read more
+Because... read more

 Good luck to all students taking the SAT this morning!
 Remember: they're trying to trip you up, so watch your feet!
 Don't feel like you did your best?
 Anxious about how many questions you skipped?
 Don't worry, there are more test dates this year.
 Many people take the SAT multiple times, and if you get some tutoring in between (from yours truly!), you can dramatically increase your scores on the second time through.
 The remaining test dates for the current school year are: January 25 March 8 May 3 June 7 I recommend you start studying for the SAT at least one month in advance, longer if you plan on going it without a tutor.
 If you'd like to work with me for the January or March test cycle, send me an email ASAP.
 The sooner we can get to work, the higher your scores will be!